danielbodnar/awesome-stars/README.md

 ## discord

+- [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
 - [Shuffle/Shuffle](https://github.com/Shuffle/Shuffle) - Shuffle: A general purpose security automation platform.
 Our focus is on collaboration and resource sharing.
 - [nerdeveloper/hackathon-starter-kit](https://github.com/nerdeveloper/hackathon-starter-kit) - A Node-Typescript/Express Boilerplate with Authentication(Local, Github, Facebook, Twitter, Google, Dropbox, LinkedIn, Discord, Slack), Authorization, and CRUD functionality + PWA Support!
 - [InterstellarNetwork/Interstellar](https://github.com/InterstellarNetwork/Interstellar) - Interstellar is one of the best proxies with blazing fast speeds and tons of games.